ietf-wg-asdf/SDF/sdf.md

 The `features` quality can be used to list names of critical (i.e., cannot be safely ignored) SDF extension features that need to be understood for the definitions to be properly processed.
 Extension feature names will be specified in extension documents.
+They can either be registered (see {{fn}} for specifics, which make sure that a registered feature name does not contain a colon) or be a URI (which always contain a colon).
+Note that SDF processors are not expected to, and normally SHOULD NOT, dereference URIs used as feature names; any representation retrievable under such a URI could be useful to humans, though.
+(See {{-deref}} for a more extensive discussion of dereferenceable identifiers).

 ## Namespaces block